-The athlete, sport and nationality were not disclosed because the case is yet to be concluded the athlete has not been notified.
 As per standard practice, samples were reviewed against new technology; for Vancouver, the statute of limitations is set to expire in February 2018.

 “Out of the 1,710 urine samples available from Vancouver 2010, 70% (1,195 samples) were analysed, including the samples from all medallists and all Russian athletes,” said the IOC’s Oct.
 9-released statement.
 “Three adverse analytical findings, all coming from one athlete, are being taken forward for results management.”

 The Vancouver Games were far from clean and the numbers in the IOC statement conflict with a post-Games report by the World Anti-Doping Agency from May 2010.